-- An Ivalue reference to any reference yields an Ivalue reference. - An rvalue reference to an Ivalue reference yields an Ivalue reference. - An rvalue reference to an rvalue reference yields rvalue reference. - Any cv qualifiers applied to a reference type are discarded (since cv qualifiers cannot be applied to a reference).
+- In other words: - An Ivalue reference to any reference yields an Ivalue reference. - An rvalue reference to an Ivalue reference yields an Ivalue reference. - An rvalue reference to an rvalue reference yields rvalue reference. - Any cv qualifiers applied to a reference type are discarded (since cv qualifiers cannot be applied to a reference).